Oslomed – Clinical Trial Site Organization

 Rheumatology

-Rheumatology is the branch of medicine focused on the diagnosis, treatment, and management of autoimmune and inflammatory disorders affecting joints, muscles, bones, and connective tissues.
+Rheumatology is the branch of medicine focused on the diagnosis, treatment, and management of autoimmune and inflammatory disorders affecting the joints, muscles, bones, and connective tissues.
 Rheumatologic conditions can significantly impact mobility, quality of life, and overall physical function.

 Psoriatic Arthritis